APPLICATION

 Description

-By using an APPLICATION, you can create a set of DSQL statements (including DDL and Query statements) and run them as a unit of work with all-or-nothing effect:
+By using APPLICATION, you can create a set of DSQL statements (including DDL and Query statements) and run them as a unit of work with all-or-nothing effect:

-The order of statements in an application matters.
+Note The order of statements in an application matters.

 Supported Statements